arsy786/java-core/README.md

 ### 1. Java Core

-It is critical that you understand the programming language of the framework you are trying to specialise in.
+It is important to understand the programming language of the framework you are trying to learn.
-Spring Boot is an open source Java-based framework therefore you must know Java beforehand.
+Spring Boot is an open source Java-based framework therefore you must be familiar with Java beforehand.

 For Java, it is important to understand many concepts.
 This includes: OOP, Interfaces, Variables, Classes, Loops, Inheritance, Datastructures etc.